 Shropshire Fire Risk Management Services Limited is wholly owned by Shropshire and Wrekin Fire Authority.
-The company began trading on 16 July 2013, and delivers a range of function related services, including fire risk management, health and safety management and training in first aid.
+The company began trading on 16 July 2013.

-Shropshire Fire Risk Management Services Limited's accounting year end is 31 March 2016, corresponding with the Fire Authority.
+Shropshire Fire Risk Management Services Limited's accounting year end is 31 March 2019, corresponding with the Fire Authority.
 The company's accounts were prepared under UK GAAP and independently audited.
-The company reported a net loss of £24,000 for the period to 31 March 2016.
+The company has been dormant for the financial year 2018/19.